juliosampaio/com.juliosampaio.k8s/README.md

 ## CI / CD

-GitHub Actions builds each host’s package closure and deploys it, then provisions k3s, on every push to `main`.
+GitHub Actions builds each host's package closure and deploys it, then provisions k3s, and finally installs Traefik and cert-manager for automatic HTTPS certificates on every push to `main`.
 Details live in [`docs/github-actions.md`](docs/github-actions.md).

 ---